POBIT Live Broadcasts direct from Salisbury Arts Centre

-“Our POBIT systems have been used to easily live stream many different arts events, from rock concerts to Shakespeare plays, and even opera, in incredible quality to online audiences all over the world.
-We are thrilled to be working with The Roses, and are excited they are forging a trail with live streaming that other regional theatres are sure to follow.”
+“Our POBIT systems have been used to easily live stream many different arts events, from rock concerts to Shakespeare plays and opera, in incredible quality to online audiences all over the world.
+We are thrilled to be working with Salisbury Arts Centre, and are excited they are forging a trail with live streaming that other regional theatres are sure to follow.”

 The live broadcast couldn’t have been simpler.
 So easy to reach a wider audience.
 People from across the globe had an opportunity to listen to our music making in the wilds of Shropshire.

 Project Director & Clerk of Works / St Laurence Church Ludlow